Z-siteA Companion to the Works of Louis Zukofsky

 14 Feb.
 1943

-Title Sir Charles Sedley (c.1639–1701), referring to his poem “To Celia,” from which LZ adopts his form including most of the rhyme words, as well as the quoted line:
+Title Sir Charles Sedley (c.1639–1701), referring to his poem “To Celia,” from which LZ adopts his form, including most of the rhyme words, as well as the quotation in line 9:

 Not, Celia, that I juster am